passbolt/passbolt_help/_faq/start/003-how-to-use-tags.md

 ### Delete tag

-A user can delete a tag by opening the contextual menu of a tag in the “Filter by Tags” section of the primary sidebar.
+A user can delete a personal tag by opening the contextual menu of a tag in the “Filter by Tags” section of the primary sidebar.
 To prevent someone from removing a tag by mistake, we request the user to confirm the delete action.

 {% include articles/figure.html
     url="/assets/img/help/2022/05/tags-delete.png"
-    legend="Delete tags"
+    legend="Delete personal tag confirmation window"
     width="400px"
+%}

+You cannot delete shared tags from contextual menu of the “Filter by Tags” section.
+On each resource of the shared tag you want to delete, you have to manually remove it from the tags editor.

+{% include articles/figure.html
+    url="/assets/img/help/2022/05/shared-tags-delete.png"
+    legend="Delete a shared tag from tags editor" width="400px"
 %}
 ## Filter resources

 ### Filter resources from the user tags list